-Accountants and auditors held more than 1.2 million jobs in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-The median annual salary for these professionals was $67,190 as of May 2015.
-The BLS also noted that job openings for accountants and auditors should increase by a faster-than-average rate of 11% between 2014 and 2024.
+Accountants and auditors held more than 1.4 million jobs in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual salary for these professionals was $70,500 as of May 2018.
+The BLS also noted that job openings for accountants and auditors should increase by an average rate of 6% between 2018 and 2028.

 Fully online and hybrid graduate programs are available for students seeking higher degrees in accounting.
 These programs prepare students to take the CPA exam and for future careers in accounting and auditing.